 Useful Information To Plan Your Trip To Panama

 A quintessential tropical country, Panama has two seasons: the dry season from December to April, and the rainy season.
 Visiting Panama in the rainy season implies more difficult conditions on the road, but also cheaper prices.

 Please note that while on the Pacific coast the distinction between dry and rainy season is very clear, the same can’t be said for the Caribbean coast, where rain occurs on a regular basis also on the so-called dry season.

 Arriving in Panama

 The only international airport in Panama is that of Panama City.
-Visitors are usually issued a 90 days visa but they will be required to show proof of departure from the country in the form of a plane ticket back to their home country.
-I was surely asked to show proof of a plane ticket back to Italy.
+You will be issued a 90 days visa upon arrival but will be required to show proof of departure from the country in the form of a plane ticket back to your home country.

 Crossing the border